About Infertility Related Depression

-- Depression may lead to health compromising behaviours like improper nutrition, less conformity to doctor’s advice, less exercise.
+- Depression may lead to health-compromising behaviors like improper nutrition, less conformity to doctor’s advice, less exercise.

 - Decreased sexual activity.

-- Depressive state of the body may impair the hormonal system of body.
+- Depressive state of the body may impair the hormonal system of the body.

 - Depression state induced immunity issues may prove to be a barrier to conception.

-And the worst part is, if one takes anti-depressant that can also turn out to be a barrier to her conception.
+And the worst part is if one takes an anti-depressant that can also turn out to be a barrier to her conception.
 Therefore, pharmacological treatment to deal with depression as a result of infertility is not an option.

 - ‘Infertile’ does not mean ‘not productive’.
 You are of course serving your family as well as your company through your work.